UPDATE: Troubled Man Jumps From Moving Vehicle On Route 287

-UPDATE: A troubled man was critically injured after bailing out of a moving vehicle on busy Route 287, responders said.

-The victim's father, who was driving, told responders that his son "out of nowhere just opened the door" and pitched onto the highway's southbound side in Riverdale shortly before 6 p.m.
+The victim's father, who was driving, told responders that his son "just opened the door out of nowhere" and pitched onto the highway's southbound side in Riverdale shortly before 6 p.m.
 Saturday, April 9, one said.

 His son has mental health issues, the anguished dad told them.

-Note: UPDATE: A troubled man was critically injured when he bailed out of a moving vehicle on busy Route 287, responders said.